Look, if you aren’t scheming what German Christmas Market Foods you are going to devour, you are probably doing Christmas Markets wrong.

 Contributed by Ali from Berlin Travel Tips

-Another Eastern European food, now adopted happily in Germany is the Baumstriezel, which is a delicious pastry that is coated onto a “roller” that is then placed into a blazing fire.
+Another Eastern European food, now adopted happily in Germany is the Baumstriezel, which is a delicious pastry that is coated onto a “roller” that is then placed into a blazing fire to be cooked.
 It comes out perfectly warm for those cold days and is the absolutely perfect snack to walk around with.

-These little marshmallows are as adorable as they are tasty!
+Literally translated to, “Foam kiss” (how sweet is that!!!) these little marshmallows are as adorable as they are tasty and are the perfect German Christmas treats!
 At these stalls, you’ll have your pick of different kinds of Schaumkuss.
 They are all dipped and coated in different flavorings, so just take your pick!
 Chocolate covered, vanilla flavored, coffee, fruit…you name it!

 Depending on the region, your Dampfnudel may be prepared slightly differently, but in general, it is a (slightly) sweet bread that is steamed.
 Then, you can choose to top it with a hot, creamy, vanilla custard sauce, or a fruit jam of sorts.